ministryofjustice/security-guidance/docs/baseline-for-azure-accounts.md

-# Baseline for Azure accounts
+# Baseline for Azure accounts - Test

 The Ministry of Justice \(MoJ\) has a 'lowest common denominator' approach to apply to the largest possible number of people for security-related promises, capabilities and configurations of MoJ Azure accounts.